ARM-software/acle/main/acle.md

 `<arm_sme.h>` declares functions and defines intrinsics for SME and its extensions; see [SME language extensions and intrinsics](#sme-language-extensions-and-intrinsics) for details.
-The `__ARM_FEATURE_SME` is defined to `1`, the header file is guaranteed to be available in a normal unannotated function.
+When `__ARM_FEATURE_SME` is defined to `1`, the header file is available regardless of the context in which the macro is evaluated.

 ``` c
   #ifdef __ARM_FEATURE_SME